MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 You must use Microsoft PowerShell to create a host-named site collection.
 You can't use the SharePoint ServerCentral Administration web application to create a host-named site collection, but you can use Central Administration to manage the site collection after you have created it.

-You can create a host-named site collection by using the Microsoft PowerShell New-SPSite cmdlet with the -HostHeaderWebApplication parameter, as shown in the following example:
+You can create a host-named site collection by using the Microsoft PowerShell `New-SPSite` cmdlet with the -`HostHeaderWebApplication` parameter, as shown in the following example:

 **To create host-named site collections**: